nilostolte/nilostolte/README.md

 would in normal ciscunstances be considered a quite interesting feature.
-Differently than Android's `Path` and AWT's `Path.Float`, though, it not only exclusively uses _double_ values, but also its internal code is considerably more cumbersome and intrincate, indulging maybe far too much in object oriented design and transforming something that was once simple, to a bloated and difficult to understand piece of code.
+Differently than Android's `Path` and AWT's `Path.Float`, though, it not only exclusively uses _double_ values, but also its internal code is considerably more cumbersome and intrincate, indulging maybe far too much in object oriented design and transforming something that was once simple, into a bloated and difficult to understand piece of code.
 JavaFX has been also the target of critics for its unusual usage of CSS (which in itself has already a quite awkward syntax), its low performance, its lack of many features and of being difficult to use or to accomplish desired effects.
 We recognize in some of these criticisms the "_footprint_" of many other GUI frameworks such as GTK, Qt, Motif and many others. <a name="dart_flutter_html_anchor"></a>The common ground